 - I’m not going to rush my dreams anymore.
 I’ve had a flaw of rushing and dreaming of the next step instead of the current one.
 I need to work on a bit of mindfulness with where I am so blessed to be presently, instead.

-Reasons Not Rushing Will Make You A Happier Parent
+Not Rushing The Moment Will Make You A Happier Parent

 When you rush, you miss out.
 Rushing the sleeping thing, you miss out on the experience of holding her and how much she needs you.
 The dependency can be so wearing, exhausting, and make you literally scream into your pillow.
 But there will be a day you miss it.
 Enjoy it, embrace it.
 Be their whole world for just a little longer.
 Just be present with that little bundle, here and now.